WHAT TO DO IN SUMMER IN DUBAI + TIPS ON HOW TO SURVIVE SUMMER

 Spend Time in Shopping Malls

-While some might roll their eyes, the truth is that the shopping malls are like heaven on a really hot day and spending time here is one of the best things you can do in Dubai in summer.
+While some might roll their eyes, the truth is that the shopping malls are like heaven on a scorching day, and spending time here is one of the best things you can do in Dubai in summer.

 They are normally very well air-conditioned, so you can finally do all the mall sightseeing that you would not do in nicer weather (feeling that it would be a waste of time that would be better spent outdoors).